-Clearance - location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle.

-Mine Risk Education - reducing the threat of mines to affected communities through community education.

-Survivor Assistance - emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration.

-Advocacy - contributions to bilateral and multilateral efforts to encourage futher accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors.

-Integrated - all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.
+- Clearance location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle. - Mine Risk Education reducing the threat of mines to affected communities through community education. - Survivor Assistance emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration. - Advocacy contributions to bilateral and multilateral efforts to encourage futher accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors. - Integrated all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.

-Mine action is an important element of Australia's aid program.
-Through its Mine Action Strategy for the Australian aid program, Australia has committed \$100 million AUD to mine action over the five years from 2010 to 2014.
-The goal of the strategy is to reduce the threat and socio-economic impact of landmines, cluster munitions and other explosive remnants of war.
-The intended outcomes are: improved quality of life for victims; reduced number of deaths and injuries; enhanced capacity of countries to manage their mine action programs; and effective leadership and advocacy by Australia on mine action.
-Australia focuses on assisting heavily affected countries in the Asia-Pacific region and maintains with flexibility to respond to other emerging needs and priorities.
-In 2013, Australia contributed \$19,476,742 AUD to mine action for clearence, survivor assistance, mine risk education and advocacy activities.
+Through its Mine Action Strategy for the Australian aid program, Australia committed \$100 million AUD to mine action over the five years from 2010 to 2014.
+The goal of the strategy was to reduce the threat and socio-economic impact of landmines, cluster munitions and other explosive remnants of war.
+The intended outcomes were : improved quality of life for victims; reduced number of deaths and injuries; enhanced capacity of countries to manage their mine action programs; and effective leadership and advocacy by Australia on mine action.
+Australia focuses on assisting heavily affected countries in the Asia-Pacific region and maintainswith flexibility to respond to other emerging needs and priorities.

+In 2014, Australia contributed AUD 7,325,715 to mine action for clearance, survivor assistance, mine risk education and advocacy activities as follows.